 How to Grow Strawberries in the Second Year?
 Keep Them Alive!

 If you want to continue growing strawberries from year to year, you have to preserve the bed and the strawberry plants in it.
 In areas with relatively warmer winters, your strawberries will likely not need much additional care to survive the winter.
 In colder climates additional mulching is required when the temperature drops into the twenties, but before it falls to 20 degrees Fahrenheit.
 Strawberry blossoms, however, are easily damaged by frost and will have to be protected in the spring if frosts are predicted.

 For cold winters, wait until the strawberry plants go dormant.
 This usually happens in December when temperatures drop into the teens or low twenties and the top half inch of soil is frozen.
 Then, apply a mulch of straw or pine needles 2 to 3 inches thick over the bed.
 Other mulches that do not contain weed seeds can be substituted in a pinch, but do not use sawdust, leaves, or cut grass as they will pack too tightly and can smother the plants.

 Watering the mulch lightly can help prevent wind loss.
 Additionally, don’t apply mulch after several consecutive warm days.
 The mulch may spur the strawberry plants to begin growing again which will result in extensive temperature damage and even plant loss.

 In the spring, rake the mulch off to the side so that the plants can begin growing again.
-However, keep it handy so that the plants can be re-covered when frosts are predicted.
-Old blankets or cloths or commercial materials like Reemay can be use to mitigate the threat of frosts as well.
+However, keep it handy so that the plants can be recovered when frosts are predicted.
+Old blankets or cloths or commercial materials like Reemay can be used to mitigate the threat of frosts as well.
 Leave the mulch around the base of the plants to keep the berries off the ground also.